dk14/old-school-f/README.md

 ONLY CLASSIC INHERITANCE and F-bounded polymorphism!

 - all compatible with "do-notations" aka "for-comprehensions" (see [examples.sc](examples.sc))
-- zip's as a simpler alternative to applicative builders
+- zip's as a simpler alternative to applicative builders, lol

 Notes: